celo-org/celo-blockchain/consensus/istanbul/celo-ibft-spec.md

 // A request event is a request to reach agreement on the provided value, the
 // request event is sent by the application, if this parcicipant is the proposer
 // it will propose that value by sending a preprepared message.
-upon: <RequestEvent, Hc, V> ∈ Events && Sc = AcceptRequest Events ← nil
+upon: <RequestEvent, Hc, V> = PendingEvent && Sc = AcceptRequest PendingEvent ← nil
   if Rc = 0 && isProposer(Hc, Rd) {
     broadcast(<Preprepare, Hc, 0, V, nil>)
   }